cmj-dev/ssuMlAssignment1/README.md

 So with the images of question and data of students solution, we have to measure is that a good question.

-According to [Guide for Diagnostic Questions *1](https://www.notion.so/Machine-Learning-Term-Project-7e4a8b10d4234955b58ddd77c265c31e) , I try to measure is the question is unambiguous and ask for a single skill/concept.
+According to <u>Guide for Diagnostic Questions *1</u>, I try to measure is the question is unambiguous and ask for a single skill/concept.

 # Methods